philippeitis/cpsc312-project/README.md

 - [server.pl](prolog/server.pl): This file provides a basic REST API, where users can define, find, and delete functions.
 Responses are currently served as a formatted line of text.
 - [sequence_ops.pl](prolog/sequence_ops.pl): This file provides functions for common sequence operations, including subsequence detection, substring matching, Levenshtien distance, joining lists of strings, and checking for subsets.
 - [server_test.pl](prolog/server_test.pl): A small client, written in Prolog, which sends a series of requests to the REST API implemented in [server.pl](prolog/server.pl) and tests for correct responses.
-- [test.pl](prolog/test.pl): Tests for core functionality related to searching, defining functions, and constraints.
+- [test.pl](prolog/test.pl): Tests for core functionality related to generating paths, defining functions, serializing and deserializing them to/from JSON, and constraints.

 <!-- Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the